Mean

 [Bridge]

-With that same big loud opinion but nobody’s listening
+Talking over a football game with that same big loud opinion

 Washed up and ranting about the same old bitter things